relativitydev/transfer-api-samples/README.md

 configuration.TargetFileShare = fileShare;
 ```

-#### Search using IPathEnumerator
+#### Search using Local Path Enumeration
 Data transfer workflows often involve large datasets stored on network servers or other enterprise storage devices.
 In many cases, the data transfer operator would like to transfer all of the files contained within a specified path.
 The [IPathEnumerator](local-and-remote-enumeration) object is constructed from `ITransferClient` and can be used to efficiently search for and create `TransferPath` objects.
 For large datasets (IE 1M+), the same API supports serializing the results to disk and batching the results in smaller chunks.
-Since the test dataset is small, the enumeration option is favored over serializing the results to disk.
+Since the test dataset is small, the enumeration option is used.
 Once the local dataset search is completed, the `EnumeratedPathsResult` object is returned to include all discovered `TransferPath` objects and other useful metrics.

 Find the `SearchLocalSourcePathsAsync()` empty method in the `Program` class and replace with the following: